 Risk Register

 Risks are identified during planning and reviewed weekly during team meetings.
 Team members raise or are assigned risks, assess their causes and potential impact of each, and define suitable mitigation strategies.
 If a risk occurs, it’s escalated to the Issue Log where it’s tracked separately and monitored until it’s closed.
-Please refer to Appendix N and Appendix P for the complete Risk Register and Risk Management Plan, respectively.
+Please refer to Appendix P and Appendix Q for the complete Risk Register and Risk Management Plan, respectively.

 Below are two scope-related risks that have the potential to impact the project if not managed.